 Philip has experience conducting workplace investigations both in the unionized and non-unionized context, including for universities, corporations, unions and not-for-profit organizations.
 Also, he advises individuals and human resources professionals with respect to the conduct of workplace investigations.

-He has experience presenting and writing papers in the areas of employment law and privacy law.
+He has experience writing papers and presenting in the areas of employment law and privacy law.
 Philip also taught undergraduate and community courses on mediation techniques and practices, and acted as a court appointed mediator while completing an LL.M. with a focus on labour and employment law.
 During his LL.B., Philip worked as a legal and policy researcher on a special task force at the Commission for Public Complaints Against the Royal Canadian Mounted Police.
 He completed his H.B.A. in history with minors in women and gender studies and political science.